followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/05 Data Binding/030 OData Service.md

-To bind the **TreeList** to data provided by an OData service, use the [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/).
+Use the [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/) to bind the **TreeList** to data an OData service supplies.
 It provides an interface for loading and editing data, and allows you to handle data-related events.

 ---
 ##### jQuery